 When buying a used vehicle it is important to ask to see the vehicle’s title and compare the mileage on it with that on the odometer.
 You can download the vehicle’s history report to check for discrepancies in the odometer reading for a fee.

 How high or low a vehicle’s mileage is will usually affect the demand for the vehicle.
 In turn the final purchase price of the vehicle.
-Understanding the mileage is key to getting a good deal, avoiding a lemon, and understanding your possible maintenance cost whenever you are considering purchasing a used vehicle.
+Understanding the mileage is key to getting a good deal, avoiding a lemon, and understanding your possible maintenance cost.